-- SI 1 Develop and employ a locally-relevant framework for assessing social, equity, and health impacts in policy, development, program and service decisions. # - SI 2 Undertake a city-wide equity audit to identify social inequities and barriers to access in municipal service delivery and develop a strategy to inform decision-making processes related to planning and service allocation in the community.
-Ensure anti-discrimination, diversity, and inclusion form part of any new policies and programs as well as equitable access to all City services based on needs. [↑] - SI 3 Provide learning and capacity building opportunities for City employees to ensure understanding and accountability to eliminate discrimination wherever such exists, and promote equity, diversity, and inclusion throughout the City's services. - SI 4 Ensure a comprehensive approach to universal accessibility is routinely considered in the development of new municipal plans, policies, built environment design, programs, services, and communication formats.
-This includes physical accessibility as well as access more generally that is free from systemic barriers. - SI 5 Conduct an audit of public facilities and spaces, transportation systems, and gathering places in consultation with the community, to evaluate accessibility.
+SI 1 Develop and employ a locally-relevant framework for assessing social, equity, and health impacts in policy, development, program and service decisions. 🛱 🕢

+- Undertake a city-wide equity analysis to identify social inequities and barriers to access in municipal service delivery and develop a strategy to inform decision-making processes related to planning and service allocation in the community.
+Ensure anti-discrimination, diversity, and inclusion form part of any new policies and programs as well as equitable access to all City services based on needs. - Provide learning and capacity building opportunities for City employees to ensure understanding and accountability to eliminate discrimination wherever such exists, and promote equity, diversity, and inclusion throughout the City's services. - Ensure a comprehensive approach to universal accessibility is routinely considered in the development of new municipal plans, policies, built environment design, programs, services, and communication formats.
+This includes physical accessibility as well as access more generally that is free from systemic barriers. - Conduct an audit of public facilities and spaces, transportation systems, and gathering places in consultation with the community, to evaluate accessibility.
 Prioritize improvements that provide functional barrier-free options.

-Objective 2 Coordinated, inclusionary, and systems-based responses are in place to address evolving complex social issues
+SI2.
+Coordinated, inclusionary, and systems-based responses are in place to address evolving complex social issues

-SI 6 Consider social determinants of health and adopt an evidence-based approach to policy formation, community education, advocacy, and decision making, including ensuring equitypriority voices are included in the creation, delivery, and evaluation of services.
-SI 7 Identify an appropriate role for the City in the delivery of social infrastructure in relation to other organizations, agencies, and jurisdictions that provide services for equity-priority groups. 井 SI 8 Continue to support regional partners on program administration and delivery for homelessness, poverty prevention, mental health, addiction, and overdose prevention programs. 🔝 🗸 Work regionally to increase child care spaces as identified in the Comox Valley Child Care SI 9 Action Plan (2019). 蒙 SI 10 Explore how the City can support School District 71 in the provision of child care spaces. 📢 SI 11 Work regionally to reduce poverty in the Comox Valley by 25% over the next 4 years by identifying an appropriate role for the City in addressing poverty systemically as identified in the Comox Valley Regional District's Poverty Reduction Strategy (2021).
-(N) 🔗 SI 12 Work regionally to further recommendations of the Comox Valley Substance Use Strategy Phase 1 Report (2021) including identifying an appropriate role for the City. 📢 SI 13 Support regional cooperation in the provision of addiction recovery centres, including those that provide on-site residential facilities. 🔝 SI 14 Continue to support the regional coordination of the Comox Valley Emergency Program.
+Ensure equity-priority voices are included in the creation, delivery and evaluation of services. ${m arphi}$ Consider social determinants of health and adopt an evidence-based approach to policy formation, community education, advocacy, and decision making.
+Identify an appropriate role for the City in the delivery, of social infrastructure in relation to other organizations, agencies, and jurisdictions that provide services for equity-priority groups.
+Continue to support regional partners on program administration and delivery for homelessness, poverty prevention, mental health, addiction and overdose prevention programs.
+Work regionally to reduce poverty in the Comox Valley by 25% over the next 4 years by identifying an appropriate role for the City in addressing poverty systemically as identified in the Comox Valley Regional District's Poverty Reduction Strategy (2021).
+Work regionally to further recommendations of the Comox Valley Substance Use Strategy Phase 1 Report (2021) including identifying an appropriate role for the City.
+Support regional cooperation in the provision of addiction recovery centres, including those that provide on-site residential facilities.
+Continue to support the regional coordination of the Comox Valley Emergency Program.
 Emphasize community capacity building responses as essential to that program, including community adaptation approaches to the longer-range climate emergency.
-SI 15 Through the Federation of Canadian Municipalities (FCM) and the Union of BC Municipalities (UBCM), advocate to senior governments for action, funding, support, and coordination in addressing social infrastructure needs including, but not limited to: 📣 Poverty reduction а. b.
-Homelessness and housing Complex health care such as long-term care, mental health, and addictions care С. High quality, affordable, and accessible child care space targets as identified in the d.
-Comox Valley Child Care Action Plan (2019) Early childhood health and development е.
-For a growing seniors population f.
+Through the Federation of Canadian Municipalities (FCM) and the Union of BC Municipalities (UBCM), advocate to senior governments for action, funding, support, and coordination in addressing social infrastructure needs including, but not limited to: a.
+Poverty reduction b.
+Homelessness and housing c.
+Complex health care such as long-term care, mental health, and addictions care d.
+High quality, affordable, and accessible child care space targets as identified in the Comox Valley Child Care Action Plan (2019) e.
+Early childhood health and development f.
 Settlement services g.
-Food security h. i.
-Employment Public safety j.
+Food security h.
+Employment i.
+Public safety

-Objective 3 Physical spaces are designed with the needs for social connection and accessibility in mind
+SI3.
+Physical spaces are designed with the needs for social connection and accessibility in mind